top of page

 When a Good Blog Gets in Its Own Way: How Many Ads are too Many?

 You know the feeling.
 You find a blog post with a great opening—interesting, thoughtful, maybe even a little profound—and just as you settle in… bam .
 An ad slides in.
 Dynamic layers of pop-up advertisements highlight a 10% discount offer.
 A pop-up blocks the paragraph you were halfway through.
 Another box politely (but insistently) asks for your email.
 Then a “Read more — but only if you subscribe or donate.”
-Don’t get me wrong.
-I fully respect the dream.
-Writing full-time
+Hey, don’t get me wrong.
+It would be wonderful to write full-tim

 Deb Eternal